-4.12 We may decide to remove a doctor or psychologist from the register if we believe that he/she no longer meets the established criteria for recognition on to the register which we are required by the TDLCR to keep up to date.
-If this is the case we will write to the doctor or psychologist concerned informing them of our decision and providing our reasons.
-The doctor or psychologist has the ability to appeal under the process set out in Annex A.
+4.12 We may decide to remove a doctor or psychologist from the register if we believe that they no longer meet the established criteria for recognition on to the register, which we are required by the TDLCR to keep up to date.
+If this is the case, we will write to the doctor or psychologist concerned informing them of our decision and providing our reasons.
+The doctor or psychologist has the option to appeal under the process set out in Annex A.